gjr80/weewx-stackedwindrose/README.md

 ## Installation Instructions

-1. Download the Stacked Windrose Image Generator for weewx extension from the Stacked Windrose Image Generator for weewx GitHub repositry.
-The extension package is named `stackedwindrose-X.Y.Z.tar.gz` and can be found on the Releases page.
+1. Download the Stacked Windrose Image Generator for weewx extension package from the [Releases](https://github.com/gjr80/StackedWindRose/releases "StackedWindRose Releases page on GitHub") page.
+The current release oackage is named `stackedwindrose-2.0.1.tar.gz`.
+If your weewx PC has internet access you may be able to download the package directly as follows:

+		$ wget -P /var/tmp/ https://github.com/gjr80/StackedWindRose/releases/download/v2.0.1/stackedwindrose-2.0.1.tar.gz

 1. Run the installer:

-    	$ ./wee_extension --install=stackedwindrose-X.Y.Z.tar.gz
+    	$ ./wee_extension --install=/var/tmp/stackedwindrose-2.0.1.tar.gz

     This command assumes the user is currently in the $BIN_ROOT folder.